New Single Local Plan (to 2036)

 What happens after the consultation?

-The new Local Plan is available for public consultation until 13 December 2017.
-After this we will process all of the feedback from the consultation to inform the next iteration of the Local Plan for consultation in 2018.
+We will process all of the feedback from the consultation to inform the next version of the Local Plan for consultation in 2018.

 For more information about future stages of consultation, please see our New Single Local Plan (2036) timetable (PDF 12KB).
 This timetable will be kept under review.